-Detailed 1080p video.
+Detailed 1080p quality.
 Live two-way audio from your smartphone, tablet, or PC.
 Clear night vision.
 Alerts owner to motion.
 Positioned flush against your wall.
 Includes 4 faceplates.

 Impressive 2K resolution.
 Moderately priced.
 Two-way communication.
 Wide viewing area.
 Alerts include facial snapshot.
 Crystal-clear HDR imaging.
 Premium motion detection.